cppchriscpp/retro-host/README.md

 - FAQ page...
 -- How to set up an s3 bucket to host things right (cors rules)
 - Search feature? lokijs supports clientside use...
+- Syntax validator for PRs?
+Could also make sure rom urls worked with CORS
+- Support more consoles
+-- Gameboy
+-- Genesis?
+-- c64?